Alaska August 31, 2020

 23 Gorgeous Spots To See Fall Foliage That Will Show You Alaska Like Never Before

 There is a joke in Alaska that makes reference to the fact that we really only have two seasons; winter and summer.
 But the truth is that we actually have arguably the most spectacular fall season in the entire world.
-From the leaves changing colors on the trees to the tundra turning bright red and lighting up entire mountainsides.
-Our autumn season may be short, but it sure does pack a mean dose of magical eye-candy.
-Head to any of these 23 gorgeous spots to see for yourself.
+From the leaves changing colors on the trees to the tundra turning bright red and lighting up entire mountainsides, our autumn season may be short, but it sure does pack a mean dose of magical eye-candy.
+If you’re scratching your head wondering where to see fall foliage in Alaska, then you need to head to any of these 23 gorgeous spots to see for yourself!